LauraHingley/gleamweekly/README.md

 # [Gleam Weekly](https://gleamweekly.com/)

-Handpicked articles and community news delivered to your inbox in one weekly email.
+Handpicked articles and community news delivered to your inbox in one email.

 ## `/mailer`